Kaan-Er/guess-number-react-native/README.md

 # Guess Number App

 User sets a number.
-The application tries to guess this number.
+The application tries to guess this number.This application is suitable for both ios and android.
+Has a responsive design.

 ## Images from the application